 It literally took about 10 seconds to process each of these and the great thing about these actions is that they’re completely customizable.
 So if I wanted to spend a little more time at it I could have played around with each automatic edit and the degree to which it was performed (on a sliding scale from 0 to 100 percent).

 was kind enough to provide me with a few actions free of charge so I could test them out.
 Which is great for me, but there’s some great news for you too.
 If you head over to paint the moon, you’ll find some of their actions offered absolutely free

 and get started with their actions today.
 I’m positive you’ll be hooked just like me in no time.
 I already have more actions on my birthday list and I finally have hope that my personal blog will no longer languish untouched because I don’t have time to edit my pics.
 (That sound you hear is the grandparents doing cartwheels!)

 P.S.
-Looking for more ways to simplify and connect with your family?
+Looking for more ways to simplify and save time so you can connect with your family?
 Follow these 3 steps:

 1) Check out our "Save Your Spring" bundle: over 50 pages of 2015 daily/weekly/monthly planners, cleaning schedules, meal planners, kids’ routine charts, budgeting sheets and much more PLUS 84 pages of kid activities perfect for spring break!